Character D-modules via Drinfeld center of Harish-Chandra bimodules: Truncated convolution and Harish-Chandra bimodules

 \proofpt a) is immediate, while b) follows from a) and the monoidal property of $ R\Gamma^{\hlambda,\hulambda}:\ D\CM^{\hLambda,\widehat{-\lambda+\Lambda}}\to D\Har^\hlambda$.

 The proof of the proposition occupies the rest of the section.

 \begin{rem} Notice that the last claim shows that Lusztig's asymptotic Hecke algebra $J$ can be interpreted as the Grothendieck group of the monoidal category of semi-simple Harish-Chandra bimodules where the monoidal structure comes from tensor product of bimodules taken modulo the subcategory generated by the submodules with a smaller support.
+A related statement was obtained by A.~Joseph \cite{J1}. \end{rem}